semgrep/semgrep-docs/docs/faq.md

 ### Contacting r2c support

 All users can contact r2c support.
-Regardless if you a free tier user or higher tier, reach our support through the [r2c Community Slack](https://r2c.dev/slack).
+Regardless if you are free tier user or higher tier, reach our support through the [r2c Community Slack](https://r2c.dev/slack).
 Semgrep Team tier customers receive 8\*5 email/phone/Slack support with committed SLAs.
 See [Support](../support/) for more details.

 ### Embedding the Playground in my website or blog post